LaravelDaily/course-react-parking/docs/Lesson 9 - Authentication.md

 ### Local Storage

-We imported `useLocalStorage` hook from `react-use-storage` package.
+We imported the `useLocalStorage` hook from the `react-use-storage` package.

 ```jsx
 import { useLocalStorage } from 'react-use-storage'
 ```

-Then we can define new state variable `accessToken` and two more methods to manage that state `setAccessToken` along `removeAccessToken`.
-This is different from `useState` because it is persistent in browser's `localStorage`, and value is kept even if you close the browser tab.
+Then we can define a new state variable `accessToken` and two more methods to manage that state, `setAccessToken` along with `removeAccessToken`.
+This is different from `useState` because it is persistent in the browser's `localStorage`, and the value is kept even if you close the browser tab.

 ```jsx
 const [accessToken, setAccessToken, removeAccessToken] = useLocalStorage('access_token', '')
 ```

-In `register()` function we save access token from the response to `localStorage` by calling `setAccessToken()`.
+In the `register()` function we save the access token from the response to `localStorage` by calling `setAccessToken()`.

 ```jsx
 .then((response) => {